Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry

-Conductivity correlations in weakly disordered metals have been studied in Refs.~\cite{AltKhm85,LeeSto85,AltShk86,LeeStoFuk87,KanSerLee88} (for recent reviews, see Refs.~\cite{AkkMon07,TexMon16}), where the contributions to the conductance correlations in multiterminal devices was studied.
-Here we will give a simplified description, based on Ref.~\cite{TexMon16}.
+Conductivity correlations in weakly disordered metals have been studied in Refs.~\onlinecite{AltKhm85,LeeSto85,AltShk86,LeeStoFuk87,KanSerLee88} (for recent reviews, see Refs.~\onlinecite{AkkMon07,TexMon16}), where the contributions to the conductance correlations in multiterminal devices was studied.
+Here we will give a simplified description, based on Ref.~\onlinecite{TexMon16}.

 We consider the simple case of a quasi-one-dimensional (1D) wire with $\Nc$ conducting channels.
 Our starting point is the Fisher and Lee formula~\cite{FisLee81} for the dimensionless conductance (here at zero temperature, for simplicity)